 The most important thing is to stay safe.
 Follow the local council or the emergency services’ instructions.

-If you’re told to leave your home, only return to it if you’re told it’s safe.
+If you’re told to leave your home, only head back if you’re told it’s safe.

-Get in touch with your insurer as soon as possible to register your claim and get the process started.
+Get in touch with your insurer as soon as possible to make your claim and get the process started.

 Head to our storm weather hub to find out more about what to do during a storm and what to check afterwards.